-The upper limit of a network's capacity is its liquid throughput.
+Abstract - The upper limit of a network's capacity is its liquid throughput.
 The liquid throughput corresponds to the flow of a liquid in an equivalent network of pipes.
 However, the aggregate throughput of a collective communication pattern (traffic) scheduled according to network topology unaware techniques may be several times lower than the maximal potential throughput of the network.
 In most of the cut-through, wormhole and wavelength division optical networks, there is a loss of performance due to congestions between simultaneous transfers sharing a common communication resource.
 We propose to schedule the transfers of a traffic according to a schedule yielding the liquid throughput.
 Such a schedule, called liquid schedule, relies on the knowledge of the underlying network topology and ensures an optimal utilization of all bottleneck links.
 To build a liquid schedule, we partition the traffic into time frames comprising mutually non-congesting transfers keeping all bottleneck links busy during all time frames.
 The search for mutually non-congesting transfers utilizing all bottleneck links is of exponential complexity.
 We present an efficient algorithm which non-redundantly traverses the search space and limits the search to only those sets of transfers, which are non-congesting and use all bottleneck links.
-We further propose a liquid schedule construction technique, which reduces the search space without affecting the solution space.

-1. Introduction
+1. INTRODUCTION

 Collective multicast communications are of increasing importance both in scientific and in commercial applications.
 Numerous applications require an efficient use of network resources for collective communications.
-Such applications comprise parallel acquisition and distribution multiple video streams [Chan01], simultaneous [Sitaram00], switching of communication sessions [H323], [EWSD04], [SIP04], and high energy physics, where particle collision events need to be transmitted from a large number of detectors and filters to clusters of processing nodes [CERN01].
+Such applications comprise parallel acquisition and distribution of multiple video streams [2], [14], switching of simultaneous voice communication sessions [6], [3], [13], and high energy physics, where particle collision events need to be transmitted from a large number of detectors and filters to clusters of processing nodes [1].

-aggregate throughput of communication pattern (traffic) depends on the underlying network topology.
+The aggregate throughput of a collective communication pattern (traffic) depends on the underlying network topology.
 The amount of data that has to pass across the most loaded links of the network, called bottleneck links, gives their utilization time.
-The total size of a traffic divided by the utilization time of the bottleneck links gives an estimation of the liquid throughput, which corresponds to the flow capacity of a non-compressible fluid in a network of pipes [Melamed00].
+The total size of a traffic divided by the utilization time of the bottleneck links gives an estimation of the liquid throughput, which corresponds to the flow capacity of a noncompressible fluid in a network of pipes [10].
 Both in wormhole switching networks and in Wavelength Division Multiplexing (WDM) optical networks, due to possible link or wavelength allocation conflicts, not any combination of transfer requests may be carried out simultaneously.
 The objective is to minimize the number of timeslots and/or wavelengths required to carry out a given set of transfer requests.
 Each transfer shall be allocated to one (and only one) time frame, such that no pair of transfers allocated to the same time frame use a common resource (link, wavelength).

-The liquid scheduling problem is hard to solve.
-Solving the problem by applying a heuristic graph colouring algorithm, as shown in our previous publications, provides in short time a suboptimal solution.
-In the present contribution we propose an exact method for computing liquid schedules.
-In the majority of cases the method is fast enough to allow real time scheduling of a traffic.
+The liquid scheduling problem cannot be solved in polynomial time.
+Solving the problem by applying a heuristic graph colouring algorithm provides in short time suboptimal solutions, whose throughputs are often 10% to 20% lower than the liquid throughput [4].
+In the present contribution we propose an exact method for computing liquid schedules, which is fast enough for real time scheduling of traffics on small size networks.